yuqinghuang01/hugo-academic-resume/content/home/experience.md

     location: Waterloo, Canada
     date_start: '2021-01-01'
     date_end: '2021-11-01'
-    description: I worked as a research assistant in a database management project, under the supervision of [Semih Salihoglu](https://cs.uwaterloo.ca/~ssalihog/).
+    description: I worked as a research assistant in a database management project, under the supervision of Prof. [Semih Salihoglu](https://cs.uwaterloo.ca/~ssalihog/).
 I focused on developing efficient and accurate algorithms for querying graph-structured data.
-I conducted experiments using Java and SQL on large databases and contributed to major sections of the paper [Accurate Summary-based Cardinality Estimation Through the
-Lens of Cardinality Estimation Graphs](https://arxiv.org/pdf/2105.08878.pdf).
+I conducted experiments using Java and SQL on large databases and contributed to major sections of the paper [Accurate Summary-based Cardinality Estimation Through the Lens of Cardinality Estimation Graphs](https://arxiv.org/pdf/2105.08878.pdf).

   - title: Teaching Assistant
     company: University of Waterloo